 “Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”

 Clark asked if he could speak first.
 Rising to his feet and choking back tears, he admitted that his failures as a husband and father four years earlier had set the stage for this tragic situation.
 He also acknowledged that he had been telling his version of events for so long that he could no longer be sure if his memories were accurate.
-Therefore, he admitted that he may have been the one who had suggested adopting their baby to the pastor’s daughter in the first place.
+Therefore, he admitted that he may have been the one who had suggested adopting their baby to the pastor’s daughter in the first place, and he had supported that action as an easy but incredibly stupid way to solve their marital conflicts.
 He went on to describe his deep sorrow for subjecting many people to so much pain, anger and fear.
-Finally, he said that in order to bring this ordeal to an end, he and Cindy had decided to drop their lawsuit and trust God to guide the church leaders to make whatever restitution they thought was just and appropriate.
+Finally, he said that to bring this ordeal to an end, he and Cindy had decided to drop their lawsuit and trust God to guide the church leaders to make whatever restitution they thought was just and appropriate.

 But it was Clark’s next words that blew everyone away …